-Our primary sources of liquidity include borrowings under repurchase arrangements, monthly principal and interest payments we receive on our investments, unencumbered Agency MBS, and unencumbered cash.
+Our primary sources of liquidity include borrowings under repurchase arrangements, monthly principal and interest payments we receive on our investments, and cash.
 Additional sources may also include proceeds from the sale of investments, equity offerings, issuances of collateralized financings, and payments received from counterparties from interest rate swap agreements.
 We use our liquidity to fund our investment purchases and other operating costs, to pay down borrowings, to make payments to counterparties as required under interest rate swap agreements, and to pay dividends on our common stock.

-Our available liquid assets as of June 30, 2014 were \$201.2 million compared to \$200.7 million as of March 31, 2014 and \$208.7 million as of December 31, 2013.
-As of June 30, 2014, our liquid assets consist of unrestricted cash and cash equivalents of \$36.8 million, \$161.2 million in unencumbered Agency MBS, and \$3.2 million of unrestricted cash collateral received on derivative positions.
-Unencumbered Agency MBS are considered part of our liquid assets as we may pledge them to lenders and interest rate swap counterparties if we experience a margin call (discussed further below).
+Our available liquid assets as of March 31, 2014 were \$200.7 million compared to \$208.7 million as of December 31, 2013.
+As of March 31, 2014, our liquid assets consist of unrestricted cash and cash equivalents of \$61.2 million, \$131.6 million in unencumbered Agency MBS, and \$8.0 million of unrestricted cash collateral received on derivative positions.
+Unencumbered Agency MBS are considered part of our liquid assets as we may pledge them to lenders and interest rate swap counterparties if we experience a margin call (which is discussed below).
 We monitor our current and forecasted available liquidity on a daily basis.
 Our liquid assets may fluctuate from period to period based on our investment activities and whether we have recently raised, but not yet deployed, equity capital.
-However, we seek to maintain sufficient liquidity based on the sensitivity analysis and debt-to-equity requirements discussed below, to support our operations and meet our anticipated liquidity needs.
+However, we will maintain sufficient liquidity based on the sensitivity analysis and debt-to-equity requirements discussed below, to support our operations and meet our anticipated liquidity needs.

 We perform sensitivity analysis on our liquidity based on changes in the value of our investments due to changes in interest rates, credit spreads, lender haircuts and prepayment speeds.
-We also closely monitor our debt-to-invested equity ratio

-(which is the ratio of debt financing to invested equity for any investment) as part of our liquidity management process as well as our overall enterprise level debt-to-equity.
-We also monitor the ratio of our available liquidity to outstanding repurchase agreement borrowings, which fluctuates due to changes in the fair value of collateral we have pledged to our lenders.
-On an enterprise level basis, our current operating policies limit our total liabilities-to-shareholders' equity to seven (7) times our shareholders' equity.
-At the individual investment level, our targeted leverage ranges from three (3) to ten (10) times our invested equity capital depending on the investment type.
+We also closely monitor our debt-to-invested equity ratio (which is the ratio of debt financing to invested equity for any investment) as part of our liquidity management process as well as our overall enterprise level debt-to-equity and the ratio of our available liquidity to outstanding repurchase agreement borrowings.
+Our current operating policies provide that recourse borrowings including repurchase agreements used to finance investments will be in the range of three (3) to ten (10) times our invested equity capital depending on the investment type.
+Our maximum target leverage is up to ten (10) times our invested capital for Agency RMBS, eight (8) times for Agency CMBS and five (5) times for Agency CMBS and RMBS, and up to four (4) times our invested capital in non-Agency CMBS IO.
 The maximum targets represent fixed limits for leveraging our investment capital.
 We may change our leverage targets based on market conditions and our perceptions of the liquidity of our investments.